Country of origin: cambodia

 [i] With my brother-in-law and the children.

-[r] When she ran away, she wasn’t with my parents.
-She wasn’t with my parents.
+[r] When she fled, she wasn’t with my parents.
 She didn’t take the same route.

-r] At that time, I was young, I remember, I was 19 years old.
+[r] At the time, I was young, I remember, I was 19.
 When I arrived, to earn a living, I worked in a factory.
 When I arrived in France, I also worked.

-[r] In a knitting factory, I don’t know if you know it.
-Wool clothes.
-We would make them one by one, pull them by hand.
-In Macau, I made my living like that.
+[a] In a knitting factory, I don’t know if you know it.
+Woolen clothes.
+We made them one by one, we pulled them by hand.
+That’s how I earned my living in Macao.

-[i] There, you were with an older cousin?
+[i] Were you there with an older cousin?

-[r] Yes, we were in contact, my cousin was there.
+[a] Yes, we were in touch, my cousin was there.
 Then he went to Hong Kong.

-[r] No, I was living with friends.
-I was renting a room.
+[r] No, I lived with friends.
+I rented a room.
 Life was quite difficult there.
 And it was cold, I wasn’t used to it.
-In Phnom Penh, it was hot.
+In Phnom Penh, it was warm.
 I remember that year, it was 9 degrees.
 I really wasn’t used to it.

-i] And what was difficult was work or… ?
+[i] And what was difficult was the work or…?

-r] Work, at that time, when I was young, I was doing well.
+[r] The work, at that time, when I was young, I managed it well.
 The salary was very low.
 I was paid 7 patacas.
-Macau currency.
+The currency of Macao.
 7 patacas.
-It was cheap to eat.
-A pack of cigarettes was only 40 cents.
+Food wasn’t expensive.
+A packet of cigarettes was only 40 cents.
 A glass of coffee with milk, 40 cents.
 A plate of fried noodles, 80 cents.
 There were large, medium and small.
-A small dish was 80 cents.
+A small plate was 80 cents.
 Then 1 pataca and 1.20, I remember that.
-That’s about it, I don’t remember.
-Seven patacas was enough to live on.
+That’s about it, I can’t remember anymore.
+7 patacas was enough to live on.
 The rent, I remember, was a few dozen patacas.
 40-50 patacas.
-I earned about 200 a month.
+Per month, I earned about 200.
 Patacas.
-That was enough.
+It was enough.

-[r] Only this work.
-I had the opportunity to do something else, but I couldn’t do it.
+[r] Only this job.
+I had the opportunity to do something else, but I didn’t succeed.
 One day, I worked in a kettle factory.
-Do you know what it is?
+Do you know it?
 For hot water.
 It was too hot.
-I couldn’t handle it, I left after a day.
-[Laughs] So I didn’t stop working in the knitting factory.
+I couldn’t stand it, I left after a day.
+[Laughter] So I didn’t stop working in the knitting factory.

 [i] What language did you speak there?

 [r] I had no choice, they were Cantonese, I spoke Cantonese.
-I only dated Chinese people from Phnom Penh.
-There were many people from Phnom Penh.
+I only socialised with Chinese people from Phnom Penh.
+There were a lot of them, people from Phnom Penh.
 At most, there were 6 to 7,000.
-At the most, when there were the most.
-I heard there were 6 to 7,000.
+At most, when there were the most.
+I heard that there were 6 to 7,000.

-[i] It was Teochew from Phnom Penh, people who lived in Phnom Penh who went to Macau?
+[i] They were Teochew from Phnom Penh, people who lived in Phnom Penh who went to Macao?

-[r] Yes, who went to Macau.
+[r] Yes, who went to Macao.
 It was during the war.
-At the time of the political change, some left for Macau.
+At the time of the political change, some went to Macao.

-i] Today, there are still many of them there…?
+[i] Are there still many of them there today…?

-[r] Many of them, like me, came to France.
-Some of them went to Hong Kong.
-Not many of them stayed.
-Those who remained are few in number.
+[r] There are many who, like me, came to France.
+Some went to Hong Kong.
+Not many stayed.
+Very few stayed.
 Many came to France.

 [i] And how did you get the opportunity to come to France?

-[r] At the time… It was said that in France, you could come as a refugee.
-France welcomed them.
-That’s why I came here.
+[r] At the time… It was said that you could come to France as a refugee.
+France was taking them in.
+That’s why I came.
 Because I was born in Phnom Penh.
-So there are many people from Phnom Penh, how to say, who were born in Phnom Penh, who went to Macao and came to France.
-Because at the time, they said that we could, how could we say, that we could have refugee status.
-Some of them got it.
-Others did not get it.
-I didn’t succeed.
+So there are a lot of people from Phnom Penh, how can I put it, who were born in Phnom Penh, who went to Macao and came to France.
+Because at the time, they said that you could, how can I put it, you could have refugee status.
+Some got it.
+Others did not.
+I did not succeed.
 I did not obtain refugee status.

-[i] You know why some people got it and others didn’t?
+[i] Do you know why some did and others did not?

-[r] A matter of luck or bad luck, I don’t know why.
-They said that my supporting documents were not enough.
+[r] It’s a question of luck or bad luck, I don’t know why.
+They said my supporting documents were not sufficient.
 Because I’m not a real refugee.
 I’m not a real refugee.
-I left before….
-How can I say this?
+I left before… How can I put it?
 I left before Pol Pot came to power.
-They did not consider me a refugee.
-The French administration must have proof that we were born in Phnom Penh.
+They didn’t consider me to be a refugee.
+The French administration must have proof that you were born in Phnom Penh.

 [i] Why did you choose to come to France?
-Was it bad in Macau?
+Was it bad in Macao?

-[r] Because… I heard that there is more freedom in France.
+[r] Because… I heard that there was more freedom in France.
 That there was more freedom.

-[r] It wasn’t that great.
-Life was more… how can I say this?
+[r] It wasn’t great.
+Life was more… how can I put it?
 The country is too small.
 I had the opportunity to go abroad, so I… I was hoping to come to France.
 At least France was a prosperous country.
 With more freedom.

 [i] Before coming to France, did you have any idea what France was like?

 [r] Before coming to France, I didn’t know.
-I had no idea about France, I just knew that this country existed.
+I had no idea about France, I just knew that the country existed.
 I knew that many people went there, that the French state accepted them.
 So a few of us came at that time.
-Some of them got it, they were lucky, I think.
+Some of them got through, they were lucky, I think.
 They were granted refugee status.
-At the time, I had an interview at OFPRA, they told me that my supporting documents were not sufficient.
+At the time, I had an interview at OFPRA, and they told me that my supporting documents were not sufficient.
 Because I didn’t leave as a refugee.
-Those who got it were because they had papers from before, from Phnom Penh.
-Student cards or driver’s licenses.
+Those who were granted it had documents from before, from Phnom Penh.
+Student cards or driving licences.

 [i] When you came to France, did you have family here?